 It began with the first coconut and bamboo bungalowsright on the beach for twenty Thai Baht a night, to very simple thatched bungalows, the native islandfamilies reacted quickly to this influx of visitors otherwise named Farangs, by adapting to it.

-The given name KohTaomeans Turtle Island; many say that the given name is due to the islands appearance which is meant to look like an upside down turtle whilst many others declare it is from the days when the water near the island was full of turtles and the island was their breeding spot.
+The given name Koh Taomeans Turtle Island; some say that the name is due to the islands shape which is meant to look like an upside down turtle whilst many others declare it's from the day's when the sea close to the islandwas rich with turtles and the island was their breeding grounds.